mietek/pol/README.md

 Such a disk dictionary can be really impressive—even to non-computer folk—because you have fast access to a prodigious vocabulary.
 Fast means you can search tens-of-thousands of entries in a single disk access.

 What do disk dictionary entries look like?
-I have found that 2 fields are sufficient: the word field, the same size as the core dictionary word field; and a parameter field, 1 word long.
+I have found that two fields are sufficient: the word field, the same size as the core dictionary word field; and a parameter field, one word long.
 If you find a match on disk, you put the parameter on the stack.
 Remember that you can’t afford to store absolute addresses on disk, so you can’t have an address field as in core.
 You could provide a coded address field, but it seems adequate to treat disk entries as constants.

 For instance you can name blocks.
 When you type the name of a block its address is moved from the parameter field onto the stack.
 That is an excellent place for it, because if you type the block number itself that’s where it would be placed.
 You can use block numbers and block names interchangeably.
 Thus when you type an account number the block associated with that account is placed onto the stack, whereupon you store it into the base word that its fields reference.
 An illegal account will cause an error message, in the ordinary way.
 Or you might name the instructions for your computer.
-Then typing its name will place a 1-word instruction on the stack, ready for further processing.
+Then typing its name will place a one-word instruction on the stack, ready for further processing.

 Although I spoke of account numbers, notice that you can’t number blocks.
 That is, the name of a disk dictionary entry cannot be a number.
 For if you type a number it will be converted onto the stack, and never sought on disk.
 And you must attempt to convert *before* searching disk or you’ll search disk for every literal you type.
 But then “numbers” often don’t look much like the numbers defined by NUMBER.
-They tend to have embedded dashes, letters and such; or else you can prefix a letter or suffix a \# character.
+They tend to have embedded dashes, letters and such; or else you can prefix a letter or suffix a `#` character.

 How do you put an entry on disk?
 A special defining entry:

--   0 NAME ZERO
+    0 NAME ZERO

 analogous to CONSTANT.
 Alternatively you might set a flag and let the dictionary entry subroutine decide whether to use disk or core.
 This latter is preferable if you have several different kinds of entries that might go either to disk or core.

 You will also need a way to forget disk entries:

--   FORGET ZERO
+    FORGET ZERO

 FORGET must call WORD as defining entries do, since this is a non-typical use of the word ZERO.
 When it finds the entry, it simple clears it without trying to pack.
 Your entry routine should first search disk to see if the word is already there.
 You don’t want multiple definitions on disk, even though there’re useful in core.
 Then it should search for a hole.
 If it finds the word already there, or if it can’t find a hole?
 You guessed it, an error message.

 Let’s talk about a refinement.
 With a thousand names on disk it’s easy to run out of mnemonics.
 Let’s re-use the field CONTEXT: after you scramble the word into a block address, add the contents of CONTEXT and search that block.
 If CONTEXT is 0, no difference.
 But if CONTEXT is non-zero, you’re searching a different block.
-If CONTEXT can vary from 0 to 15, you can have 16 different definitions of the same word.
+If CONTEXT can vary from 0 to 15, you can have sixteen different definitions of the same word.
 You’ll find the one that had the same value of CONTEXT when you defined it.
 If there is no entry for a word under a given CONTEXT, you won’t get a match.
 A block containing a definition for the same word under a different CONTEXT won’t be searched.

 For example, stock numbers might look the same for different sales-lines.
 By setting CONTEXT you can distinguish them.
 You can use the same name for a report screen that you use for its instruction screen; distinguish them by CONTEXT.
 If you’re scrambling anyway, you may as well add in CONTEXT (modulo a power of 2); it costs nothing, and vastly extends the universe of names.
 In fact, you can use CONTEXT in both the ways we’ve discussed, simultaneously.
 For as an additive constant it tends to be small; and as a block number, large.
 So your search routine can decide whether to scramble or not based on its size.